Camden Yards Sports Complex: Babe Ruth Birthplace and Museum

 Babe Ruth was born in 1895 to parents George Sr. and Catherine in a house near the site of Oriole Park at Camden Yards in Baltimore.
-His childhood home is located in the old Ridgley's Delight neighborhood close to the Inner Harbor.
-In the late 1960’s, a local group of Babe Ruth fans and Baltimore historians took action to have the city support a museum in Babe's honor, after almost being demolished.
+His childhood home is located in the old Ridgely's Delight neighborhood close to the Inner Harbor.
+In the late 1960s, a local group of Babe Ruth fans and Baltimore historians took action to have the city support a museum in Babe's honor, after the house was almost demolished.
 A non-profit museum opened to the public in 1974 and is governed by the Babe Ruth Birthplace Foundation, Inc.